tanthehack/re-code-report/report.typ

 #par([
     == Data Collection
     \
-    Two large datasets were used to re‑train/fine‑tune the Dolphin 2.5 Mixtral 8x7b model.
+    Two large datasets were used to re‑train/fine‑tune the large  CodeLlama-7B-Instruct-GGUF Model.
 The first dataset, MSR 2019, is a large dataset containing javascript code snippets extracted from Stack Overflow posts and the results of running ESLint to identify potential errors and stylistic issues @fer_2019.
 The second dataset comprises parsed ASTs in JSON format used in the study by #cite(<raychev_2016>, form: "prose").
 These datasets are extensive, containing more than 480,000 JavaScript code files.

     \
     === Description of the MSR 2019 Dataset